 Business funding and grants

+There are many grants available to support businesses with different goals.
+These aim to help businesses to make the investments they need to prosper and grow.
 You can find information on current business funding and grants on the Heart of the South West website.

 Rural England Prosperity Fund

-Rural England Prosperity Fund Somerset has been allocated £3.4m of capital funding for the rural economy, subject to the submission and approval of an Investment Plan.
+Rural England Prosperity Fund (REPF) Somerset has been allocated £3.4m of capital funding for the rural economy, subject to the submission and approval of an Investment Plan.

 Applicants will need 50 percent match funding for their project.
 The grant is paid retrospectively therefore payments will only be made against cleared spend.

-The Rural England Prosperity Fund (REPF) supports the aims of the government’s Levelling Up White Paper and Future Farming Programme.
+The Rural England Prosperity Fund supports the aims of the government’s Levelling Up White Paper and Future Farming Programme.
 It will fund capital projects for small businesses and community infrastructure.
 This will help to improve productivity and strengthen the rural economy and rural communities.

 The Rural Fund objectives sit within the UKSPF investment priorities for: